 Recommended for Best Hotels because: Loews is a bastion of service and luxury in the CBD.

 Hotel Monteleone on Royal Street emanates European luxury with 600 sprawling rooms, and boasts one of the highest inventories of suites (55) in town.
 The vibe throughout is retro-European, from the guest rooms' rich fabrics and marble bathrooms to the liveried doormen, and the 16-story building's distinctive Baroque façade.
 With its central location in the French Quarter, a few blocks from Canal St., Jackson Square and the River Walk, the Monteleone is an ideal home base for exploring the Crescent City in style.
-The hotel features a heated rooftop pool and 24/7 fitness center availability and in-room dining.
+The hotel features a heated rooftop pool,fitness center and in-room dining.
 Ernest Hemingway made note of the Monteleone's famous Carousel Bar, a 25-seat, slowly circumnavigating lounge that features live music and great cocktails.

 The Ritz-Carlton name speaks for itself, and its New Orleans location is one of the brand's landmark properties.
 Located on Canal Street in a historic renovation of a pair of architectural landmarks: the Kress and Maison Blanche buildings, this Ritz drips class and elegance.
 The 25,000 square foot European style spa is a huge draw for both locals and visitors in need of pampering.
 Crooner Jeremy Davenport entertains at the Davenport Lounge, accessible from M Bistro, which allows the under 21 set to hear live music while munching on top shelf seasonal comfort fare.
 The club lounge is VIP heaven.

 Recommended for Best Hotels because: Ritz-Carlton is a luxury brand with loyal clientele.
 This hotel does it up right.